d0tTino/DeepThought-ReThought/docs/bus_template.md

 This guide shows how to generate test certificates and run a container built from the `bus_service` template.

-`dtrt bus init service` can optionally set the JetStream stream name and TLS paths when creating a new service.
+`dtrt bus init service` can optionally set the JetStream stream name, storage backend and TLS paths when creating a new service.
+It also allows configuring the maximum number of messages retained per subject.

 ## Generate Certificates